 This serum is wonderful for anyone trying to bring lustre to the skin and boost the collagen production.
 It will be helpful with hyperpigmentation and improving the overall appearance of the skin.
 It can also be useful while fighting breakouts thanks to the addition of plant extracts and fading old marks.
 Anyone above the age of twenty needing something to brighten the skin will find this serum helpful.
 Of course, if you’re younger and battling hyperpigmentation left by acne (I assume), it is worth giving a shot.
 This ascorbic acid serum is a good starting point for your journey with vitamin C serums.
 Just like with retinoids also with vitamin C, you want to build up your tolerance.
 Melano CC Essence will definitely help you with that before you move on to serums with higher ascorbic acid contents and prices (these two usually go hand in hand).

 In my original review, I wrote that the serum contains 10% of ascorbic acid.
 I read this somewhere a long time ago now I can’t find where.
-I have gone through Rohto’s patents, but I couldn’t find the formula of this product.
+I have looked through Rohto’s patents, but I couldn’t find the formula of this product.
 It can contain ascorbic acid in any concentration of up to 20% (most likely around 10%), but I cannot verify the exact amount.
 I am erasing the information about the concentration of ascorbic acid until I can prove how much there actually is.
 I did not mean to mislead anyone and thank Cristina for pointing out the issue.